 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company ensures there is sufficient capital to meet short-term business requirements, after taking into account cash flows from operations and the Company's holdings of cash.
-As at December 31, 2022, the Company had a cash balance of \$173,315 which is sufficient to pay current liabilities of \$41,577, as well as on-going operating requirements for the next 12 months.
-However, additional capital will be required to explore the Amar Property and for longer-term operations.
+As at December 31, 2024, the Company had a cash balance of \$20,231 which is insufficient to pay current liabilities of \$38,256.